panec/MVSass/README.md

 ### MVS value computation

 Sometimes there is a need to compute some values, like `height` or `top` for absolute elements that needs to calculate based on map values.
-To do it we can use a `mvs-process-map` function.
+To do it we can use a `mvs-call` function.
 It calls defined function against each item within mvs syntax notation, all combinations are supported ( **currently nth syntax is not supported** ).

 ```sass
 @function some-function($element) {